mmisono/vatic/README.md

 ### HTTP Server Configuration Apache ###

-NOTE: This is only necessary if you need a full apache server (ie for turk).
+NOTE: This is only necessary if you need a full apache server.
 For a simple debug server follow the instructions in the previous section.

 First run:
     $ cp vatic-install.sh ..